Color Therapy and Connections to the Meridians in Chinese Medicine

 The Role of Meridians in Chinese Medicine

 In TCM, meridians are pathways through which Qi flows.
 There are twelve primary meridians, each associated with specific Organs and functions.
-These meridians are paired and correspond to the Yin and Yang principles, representing complementary forces in the universe, as well as The Five phases or elements.
+These meridians are paired and correspond to the Yin and Yang principles, representing complementary forces in the universe and The Five phases or elements.
 Blockages or imbalances in the flow of Qi along these meridians are believed to cause illness.
 TCM treatments, such as acupuncture, acupressure, and herbal medicine, aim to restore the proper flow of Qi.

 Integrating Color Therapy with Meridian Theory